rraggl/rraggl/_posts/2016-09-25-A business decision.md

 People don't seem to understand that LinkedIn is a place for business.
 At least that was the way it was intended and that is how many people want to use it.
 So articles should be strictly business related.
 Maybe they just forget or get carried away.

 Personal feelings, stories, memes and tests already do have a place: it is called Facebook.
 (Which I also left some time ago, with similar reasons.
-You can read that here: http://rene.raggl.me/internet/2015/08/06/Goodbye-Facebook/)
+You can read that here: <a href="http://rene.raggl.me/internet/2015/08/06/Goodbye-Facebook/"></a>)

 It has become so bad that aside from the use as a Rolodex, LinkedIn adds no more value for me.